rustonaut/total-order-multi-map/README.md

   - split `insert` into `add` and `set` where `set` replaces any value associated with the key prev. with the new value returning the old value
+- `v0.4.2`:
+  - mut iter to non mut iter conversions
+    - Iter from IterMut
+    - Values from ValuesMut
+    - EntryValues from EntryValuesMut
+- `v0.4.3`:
+  - Added missing re-exports.
+Values, Values, GroupedValuesMut are now public as they should have been from the beginning.